iSynaptic/java-kata/README.md

 - Multiple organizations in the hierarchy file can serve as root organizations (i.e. organizations that have no parent)

-- Output of stats can be written to the `stdout` and still meet requirements.
+- Output of stats can be written to the `stdout` and still meet requirements, since `stdout` output can be piped to a file.

 - Output indentation character(s) is not specified in requirements.
 Two spaces followed by a dash and a space for each indentation will be used.
 This is still easily machine readable, but also makes human consumption easier.